PowerShell/ProjectMercury/docs/FAQ.md

 documentation for your terminal application to see if it supports this feature.

 > [!NOTE]
-> Information the user should notice even if skimmingNot all terminal applications support this
+> Not all terminal applications support this feature.
-> feature.

 <!-- link references -->
 [01]: ../shell/README.md
+[02]: ../shell/agents/AIShell.Ollama.Agent/README.md
 [03]: ../shell/agents/AIShell.Interpreter.Agent/README.md
 [04]: ../shell/agents/AIShell.OpenAI.Agent/README.md